Atomic Habits by James Clear

 Why do we sometimes get “stuck” in habits?

-Habits and behaviors play a significant role in our lives, shaping our daily routines and overall well-being.
+Habits and behaviours play a significant role in our lives, shaping our daily routines and overall well-being.
 However, it’s not uncommon for people to find themselves trapped in habits they know they need to break.
 I wanted to dive a little more into the various reasons behind this “stuck” feeling and talk about some of the practical strategies I offer to patients to overcome these barriers.

 Our comfort zones can be both a safe haven and a formidable barrier.

 Breaking away from familiar routines can be daunting, even if we understand the need for change.
 Fear of the unknown, uncertainty, and resistance to stepping outside our comfort zones can hinder our progress.
 Habits often have emotional underpinnings, and breaking free requires confronting these attachments.
-Emotional connections to certain behaviors, such as stress-eating or procrastination, can be deeply ingrained.
+Emotional connections to certain behaviours, such as stress-eating or procrastination, can be deeply ingrained.
 Acknowledging and addressing the underlying emotions is vital to moving forward.

 Furthermore, habits have a remarkable ability to shape our automatic responses.
 They operate on a subconscious level, making it difficult to break free.
 Understanding the science behind habit formation and employing strategies like habit replacement and mindfulness can really help us to shift our behaviours.
 In particular, our brains are predictive machines, and they use precious experiences, learnings and memories to predict what will happen next.
 It’s more efficient for a brain to just do the same thing in the same situation as before than to try to learn new processes or ways of navigating that next situation.
 Therefore, left to its own devices, the brain will fall back on habits by default (this is why we also slip back into old habits when our resources are down, we are tired, ill, overworked, highly emotional etc).
 Mindfulness helps us observe what’s really happening in the moment, and that allows us to consider putting effort into habit-replacement strategies to make change.